Te arotake ā-roto

 Ahakoa he iti kete, he iti nā te aroha.

 It is the thought that counts.

 Internal evaluation is an integral part of each early learning setting’s curriculum planning and implementation practices.
-Internal evaluation assists leaders and kaiako to evaluate the quality of their curriculum whāriki.
-Some settings refer to self review, quality improvement or teaching as inquiry as approaches they take to evaluating curriculum implementation.
-These approaches can be used:
+Internal evaluation assists leaders and kaiako to evaluate the quality of their curriculum whāriki and plan for future action.

 The Education Review Office (ERO) defines internal evaluation as the use of robust processes to systematically inquire into and evaluate the effectiveness of policies, programmes, and practices.

-It is about finding out what is and is not working, and for whom, and then determining what changes are needed to improve quality.
+It is about finding out what is and is not working, and for whom.
+The next step is determining what changes are needed to improve quality.
 Effective internal evaluation is always driven by the motivation to improve.

 Internal evaluation involves: